This post may contain affiliate links. Read our disclosure policy.

 Yes!
 If you’re short on time, store-bought crust works too.
 Sweet Loren’s is my favorite gluten-free pie crust, but Wholly Gluten Free makes one too.

-Swap the butter for a plant-based butter alternative (I like Myokos).
+Yes!
+Substitute the butter in the crust and topping with solid coconut oil or a vegan butter alternative like Earth Balance or Miyokos.
 You could also use shortening instead of butter.

 Looking for more?
 Subscribe to my newsletter and follow along on Instagram or TikTok.